Kokoretsi: Byzantine Empire and Greece

 The Byzantines treated the small intestines of sheep and goats the same way as modern Greeks do when making kokoretsi.
 Through a simple process, the intestines were inverted with the help of a small stick in order to be cleaned.
 They were then wrapped in braids, in the appropriate shape, or around other entrails on a skewer.

 In modern times, kokoretsi is traditionally served for Orthodox Easter celebrations; eaten as an appetizer while the lamb (being the main dish) is roasting.
 It is also served year-round.
 Gardouba (γαρδούμπα) or gardoubakia (γαρδουμπάκια) is a smaller version of kokoretsi; it may be grilled like kokoretsi, roasted in a pan, or cooked in the oven.

 Due to outbreak of mad cow disease in the late '90s, banning the consumption of offal was considered.
 However, the idea was abandoned.

 Turkey

 Kokoretsi is one of the most consumed fast foods in Turkey, being described as "the signature delight" of the country.
-Although it is also served in some restaurants, most of the kokoretsi is prepared, cooked and sold in small kiosks year-round, and is usually consumed as a sandwich after having alcohol.
+Although it is also served in some restaurants, most of the kokoretsi is prepared, cooked and sold in small kiosks year-round, and is usually consumed as a sandwich.
 Kokoretsi makers are called kokoreççi in Turkish.

 In the early 2000s, during the Turkish accession to the European Union it has been speculated by the Turkish media that EU regulations regarding sheep's offal would eventually lead to a ban on kokoretsi, if Turkey ever become a member state.